-The adjustable frequency drive features an integral current limit controller which is activated when the motor current, and thus the torque, is higher than the torque limits set in 4-16 Torque Limit Motor Mode and 4-17 Torque Limit Generator Mode.
+The frequency converter features an integral Current Limit Controller which is activated when the motor current, and thus the torque, is higher than the torque limits set in 4-16 Torque Limit Motor Mode and 4-17 Torque Limit Generator Mode.

-When the current limit is reached during motor operation or regenerative operation, the adjustable frequency drive will try to reduce torque below the preset torque limits as quickly as possible without losing control of the motor.

-While the current control is active, the adjustable frequency drive can only be stopped by setting a digital input to Coast inverse [2] or Coast and reset inv.
+When the current limit is reached during motor operation or regenerative operation, the frequency converter will try to reduce torque below the preset torque limits as quickly as possible without losing control of the motor.
+While the current control is active, the frequency converter can only be stopped by setting a digital input to Coast inverse [2] or Coast and reset inv.
 [3].
-Any signal on terminals 18 to 33 will not be active until the adjustable frequency drive is no longer near the current limit.
+Any signal on terminals 18 to 33 will not be active until the frequency converter is no longer near the current limit.

 By using a digital input set to Coast inverse [2] or Coast and reset inv.
-[3], the motor does not use the ramp-down time, since the adjustable frequency drive is coasted.
+[3], the motor does not use the ramp down time, since the frequency converter is coasted.

-14-30 Current Lim Cont, Proportional Gain
+14-30 Current Lim Ctrl, Proportional Gain

-Range: Function: Function:
+Range: Fu inction:

-100 % [0 - 500 %] Enter the proportional gain value for the current limit controller.
+100 % [0 - 50 D - 500 %] Enter the proportional gain value for the current limit controller.
 Selection of a high value makes the controller react faster.
 Too high a setting leads to controller instability.

-14-31 Current Lim Contr, Integration Time
+14-31 14-31 Current Lim Ctrl, Integration Time

 Range: Function:

-0.020 s [0.002 - 2.000 Controls the current limit control

-s] integration time.
-Setting it to a lower value makes it react faster.
+0.020 s [0.002 s] [0.002 - 2.000 s] Controls the current integration time.
+Set value makes it react low leads to control tting it to a lower faster.
 A setting too

-value makes it react faster.
-A setting too

-low leads to control instability.

 14-32 Current Lim Ctrl, Filter Time

 Range: Function:

-26.0 ms [1.0 - 100.0 ms] Current Limit Controller, Filter Time is used to set a time constant for the current limit control low-pass filter.
+26.0 ms [1.0 - 10 00.0 ms]

-3.14.5 14-4Energy Optimizing
+3.14.5 14-4Energy Optimising

-Parameters for adjusting the energy optimization level in both Variable Torque (VT) and Automatic Energy Optimization (AEO) mode.
+Parameters for adjusting the energy optimisation level in both Variable Torque (VT) and Automatic Energy Optimization (AEO) mode.